The Anderson Model of Burnout and Personal Resilience™

 Common signs include:

-• Irritability, reactivity
+• Uncharacteristic irritability and reactivity

-• Physical tension, headaches, migraines
+• Physical tension including headaches & migraines

 2. Over-Functioning Zone - Coping & Denial